Pickett and Pitt keep rolling, blast Georgia Tech 52-21

-ATLANTA (AP) — Kenny Pickett passed for 389 yards and four touchdowns on Saturday, and Pittsburgh dominated Georgia Tech 52-21.
+ATLANTA (AP) — Kenny Pickett pumped his Heisman Trophy candidacy as Pitt dominated Georgia Tech 52-21.

-Pitt (4-1, 1-0 ACC) intercepted the first two passes by Georgia Tech quarterback Jeff Sims, with linebacker John Petrishen returning the second 33 yards for a touchdown to help the Panthers to a 42-14 lead by halftime.
+Pitt (4-1, 1-0 ACC) intercepted the first two passes thrown by Georgia Tech quarterback Jeff Sims, with linebacker John Petrishen returning the second 33 yards for a touchdown, to help the Panthers to a 42-14 lead by halftime on Saturday.

+Those thefts by the Panthers were overshadowed by Pickett.
+The fifth-year senior quarterback repeatedly wiggled around in the pocket to buy extra time and complete 23-of-36 passes.
+On the season, he has passed for 19 touchdowns with just one interception, which wasn’t by Georgia Tech.

+“He’s made a lot of money for himself coming back, I can tell you that,” Pitt coach Patt Narduzzi said.
+“He should be a Heisman candidate. … He’s so smooth, so calm.”

+The Panthers are averaging 52.4 points per contest, and Pickett –- who is both patient and nimble when he drops back to throw –- has had help.
+On Pitt’s defensive side, Sims’ first pass wobbled as he was hit by Pitt defensive lineman Deslin Alexandre while throwing and the second was tipped by defensive lineman Habakkuk Baldonado.

+Sims had a nice day after his first two pass attempts, completing 24-of-33 passes for 359 yards two touchdowns while rushing for another 38 yards.

-Tech (2-3, 1-2) moved the ball effectively on a couple drives in the first half, but failed to convert any of its five third-down tries and misfired on two fourth downs in that time.
+But Tech (2-3, 1-2) struggled on what Collins and Narduzzi call the “money downs”.
+The Yellow Jackets advanced the ball effectively on a couple drives in the first half, but failed to convert any of its five third-down tries and misfired on two fourth downs in that time.

-Pickett was methodical in completing 23-of-36 passes.
-On the season, he has passed for 19 touchdowns with just one interception, which wasn’t made by Georgia Tech.
-Pitt has scored at least 41 points in each of its five games, the first such streak in program history.
-The Panthers are averaging 52.4 points per contest.

-Pickett left the game with five minutes remaining, and the Panthers running out the clock.
+Pitt converted a combined 8-of-15 third and fourth downs.
+Tech was good on 3 of 15, and was stopped on fourth down in the shadow of the goal line three times while rushing for a total of 73 yards.
+Leading rusher Jahmyr Gibbs carried it 10 times for minus-10 yards.

+“Hats off to Pitt.
+That Kenny Pickett is a really, really good player.
+Manages to keep plays alive and break contain when we had receivers covered,” Georgia Tech coach Geoff Collins said.
+“I went and sought him out after the game and told him out highly I thought of him.”

 Eleven Pitt players caught at least one pass and wide receiver Jordan Addison (six receptions, 117 yards, one touchdown) and Taysir Mack (five receptions, 121 yards, one touchdown) had big days.